What is a Herniated Disc?

 Doctors might prescribe medications such as NSAID, Cortisone injections, and Nerve pain medications.

 Physical Therapy is advised for effective healing and pain management.
-At our Optimum Rehab Physical Therapy offices in New York City, Wall Street, Upper East Side, and Astoria, expert therapists will show positions and exercises to help people with Herniated Disc regain movement, reduce pain and get back to their regular activities.
+At our Optimum Rehab Physical Therapy offices in New York City, Wall Street and Astoria, Queens expert therapists will show positions and exercises to help people with Herniated Disc regain movement, reduce pain and get back to their regular activities.
 As the pain improves, we can advance you to a rehabilitation program of core strength and stability to maximize your back health and help protect against future injury.